VladaAlek/find-mysterious-word/README.md

 If you enjoy solving mysteries, you're in the right place.
 Allow me to present a game where the main task is to uncover mysterious words.
 To succeed, a clue will be displayed on the screen.
 Enter your answer, and you'll either receive confirmation that your answer is correct, or you'll move on to the next clue.
 In case you don't succeed the first time, fear not — the correct answer will be revealed.
 This game features a total of five mysterious words.

+INSPIRATION FOR THIS GAME CAME FROM THE POPULAR SERBIAN QUIZ SCHOW "SLAGALICA"

 ![Terminal_photos](/assets/images/terminal_1.png)

 ## User Experience: